denoland/docs/examples/tutorials/sveltekit.md

 <p>{data.description}</p>
 ```

-Sorry for the simplicity of styling here, but you can see here we still get the type safety knowing a `name` and `description` will exist on our data and we can render it!
+Starting to work on this page you can see we still get the type safety knowing a `name` and `description` will exist on our data and we can render it!

-However there is another problem if you navigate to this page, either by clicking on one of the links on the main page or by manually adding the dinosaur name to the URL we have no way of getting back!
+However, there is another problem if you navigate to this page, either by clicking on one of the links on the main page or by manually adding the dinosaur name to the URL we have no way of getting back!

 ### Layouts

 We want to have a standard layout so that our pages can share different information or links.
-This can be achieved through `+layout.svelte` pages lets go ahead and update the one up at the root of the `routes` directory.
+This can be achieved through `+layout.svelte` pages.
+Lets go ahead and update the one up at the root of the `routes` directory.

-There are a few things we want to achieve here:
+Here are a few things we want to achieve:

 1. Allow users to navigate to the home page
 2. Show the awesome docs for Deno and SvelteKit